rook/rook/design/ceph-csi-driver.md

   * User Id
 * The key "blockpool" will serve as an alias to "pool"

-To additionally minimize the required parameters in a Storage Class it may require changes to create CSI instance secrets; secrets that are associated with CSI outside of the storage class (see https://github.com/ceph/ceph-csi/pull/224).
+To additionally minimize the required parameters in a Storage Class it may require changes to create CSI instance secrets; secrets that are associated with CSI outside of the storage class (see [ceph-csi PR#244](https://github.com/ceph/ceph-csi/pull/224)).
 If this change is made nearly no parameters will be directly required in the storage class.

 #### Rook Requirements